maximilian-g/saga-examples/README.md

     4 - POST -> kitchen-service.approveTicket()
     5 - POST -> customer-service.changeStatusToReadyForUpdate()
     6 - POST -> order-service.approveOrder()
-If any action before "Final" action will fail, compensating action will be performed for every occurred action.
+If any action before "Final" action will fail, compensating action will be performed for every occurred action to make our state consistent.

-Docker images and docker compose file to be implemented.
+Docker images and docker compose files are provided.